 For the first two performance years of MIPS, an Eligible Clinician (previously known as an Eligible Provider in the retired PQRS program) is defined by CMS as a Physician, Physician Assistant, Nurse Practitioner, Clinical Nurse Specialist, or Certified Registered Nurse Anesthetist.

-However, even if you fall into the Eligible Clinician category, that does not necessarily mean you will receive a penalty for not participating in the 2017 transition year of MIPS.
-Included in the 2017 Final Rule, CMS listed three exemptions that would exclude otherwise Eligible Clinicians from receiving a penalty for not successfully reporting.
+However, even if you fall into the Eligible Clinician category, that does not necessarily mean you will receive a penalty for not participating in the 2018 transition year of MIPS.
+Included in the 2018 Final Rule, CMS listed three exemptions that would exclude otherwise Eligible Clinicians from receiving a penalty for not successfully reporting (learn about 2017 MIPS Exemptions here).
 Those exemptions are:

 - Providers newly enrolled in Medicare for the first time during the performance period.